 In other cases, employers and employees will use a settlement agreement to resolve a dispute between them, perhaps because the employee has raised a grievance or claim.

 Because the agreement will waive your right to bring potentially valuable statutory claims, the law provides that you must take independent legal advice before you can enter into it validly.
-In other words, the agreement will not have the desired effect unless you take legal advice before you sign a settlement agreement.
+In other words, an employment settlement agreement will not have the desired effect unless you take legal advice before you sign a settlement agreement.
 Accordingly, it is standard for the employer to pay for this legal advice, usually up to a certain limit.

 To be more precise, the law requires that a valid settlement agreement must 1) be in writing 2) relate to a specific claim or complaint 3) be signed by the employee 4) confirm that the employee has received independent legal advice 5) identify the legal adviser (that adviser must be insured) and 6) record that the rules regulating settlement agreements have been satisfied.

 In nearly all cases, yes, you should consult with specialist settlement agreement solicitors for the reasons set out above.

 This is the main question we help you to answer when providing you with legal advice.
 Clients always ask “Am I getting a good deal?”

 The answer will depend on the factual background to the offer, your negotiating position and the alternatives available to you.

 A settlement agreement gives you the certainty of a payment and when it will be paid.
 However, it will mean that you are no longer able to pursue your legal rights in a Court or Employment Tribunal.
 Such litigation can be stressful, costly and uncertain so you will want to weigh up the benefits of reaching an agreement now against the potential for you to be better off if you don’t.